 This is a way of filtering some clones.
 This may be useful when we want to focus on some specific clones.
 Another way of doing so is to filter them by their gene names or by their DNA sequences.

-8. Check that is true by searching for the reverse complement of the sequence: CCCCGACTCC.
+12. Check that by searching for the reverse complement of the sequence: CCCCGACTCC.
 Do you find the same results as previously?

 Another solution to tag a specific clone is to rename it.